EGF-like domain: Role in the immune system and apoptosis

-In conclusion, the EGF-like domain appears to play a vital role in immune responses as well as in eliminating dead cells in the organism.

-Calcium-binding
+Calcium binding

-Calcium-binding EGF-like domains (cbEGF-like domains) play a seminal role in diseases such as the Marfan syndrome or the X-chromosome linked hemorrhagic disorder hemophilia B and are among the most abundant extracellular calcium-binding domains.
-Importantly, cbEGF- like domains impart specific functions to a variety of proteins in the blood clotting cascade.
-Examples include the coagulation factors VII, IX and X, protein C and its cofactor protein S.
+Calcium-binding EGF-like domains (cbEGF-like domains) play a central role in diseases such as Marfan syndrome or the X-chromosome linked hemorrhagic disorder hemophilia B and are among the most abundant extracellular calcium-binding domains. cbEGF- like domains impart specific functions to a variety of proteins in the blood clotting cascade, including coagulation factors VII, IX and X, protein C, and its cofactor protein S.

-Calcium-binding EGF-like domains are typically composed of 45 amino acids, arranged as two antiparallel beta sheets.
-Several cysteine residues within this sequence form disulfide bridges.